-Students are able to earn three hours of credit for CGS1000 Introduction to Computer Technology by passing a competency examination administered by the Division of Technology and Professional Programs (TPP).
+Students are able to earn three hours of credit for CGS1000 Introduction to Computer Technology by passing a competency examination administered by the Business, Industry and Technology Division.
 An additional fee is charged for this examination.

 Students are able to earn three hours of credit for CGS1060 Computer and Internet Literacy by passing the IC3 FastTrack competency examination.
 An additional fee is charged for this examination.

-Students who earn a PSAV certificate in certain disciplines may receive college credit toward a program of study (A.S. degree).
+Students who earn a Postsecondary Adult Vocational (PSAV) certificate in certain disciplines may receive college credit toward a program of study (A.S. degree).
 TCC recognizes a number of agreements, and each agreement outlines the exact requirements for earning credit.
 Exemption credit will be awarded only after successful completion of nine credit hours of coursework in the specific A.S. degree program at TCC.
-For a comprehensive listing of all state articulated agreements, please visit http://www.fldoe.org/workforce/dwdframe/artic_frame_psav2aas.asp.
-For more information about exemption credit, contact the program division or an advisor.
+For a list of all state articulated agreements, visit the Florida Department of Education website.
+For more information about exemption credit, contact the program division or an academic advisor.

 Exemption Credit for Industry Credentials (Gold Standard Career Pathways)

 The State Board of Education has approved Gold Standard Career Pathways Articulation Agreements for earned industry certifications that allow students block credit.
 The College awards block credit for the certifications if the degree is offered at the College and the student meets the requirements identified in the Gold Standard Career Pathway.
-Contact the dean of TPP for more information.
+Contact the dean of Business, Industry and Technology for more information.

 Local Articulation Agreements

 The College has also entered into articulation agreements with area high schools in TCC’s three-county area (Gadsden, Leon, Wakulla) and has pre-approved certain certifications for course credit equivalency without further review.
-Detailed information about these agreements can be obtained from the TPP Division.
+Detailed information about these agreements can be obtained from the Business, Industry and Technology Division.

-Students are required to complete a request for an evaluation of non-college learning.
-Once the request is submitted to the dean for curriculum and instruction, the student will self-enroll in a Prior Learning Portfolio Development Course that is offered through CAEL (Council for Adult and Experiential Learning).
+To receive credit for past noncollege experience, students are required to complete a request for an evaluation of noncollege learning.
+Once the request is submitted to the dean for curriculum and instruction, the student will self-enroll in a Prior Learning Portfolio Development Course that is offered through the Council for Adult and Experiential Learning (CAEL).
 At the completion of the course, the student will submit the portfolio to CAEL for faculty evaluation.
 CAEL will then issue a National College Credit Recommendation Service/Learning Counts transcript.
 The course recommendation will include lower or higher semester credit equivalencies, the name of the course for which the student should receive credit, and a brief description of the course.
 This recommendation is then subject to review by faculty to ensure equivalency.